hackclub/hackclub/applications/logan_full_board_proposal/logan_foundation_full_board_proposal.md

 mindset that the world is malleable.

 The reason we're focused on clubs is because they're low-cost, they're easy to start, and you can build communities around them.
-For the forseeable future our goal is to focus on growing our clubs program with the aim of getting it into every high school in the US.
+For the foreseeable future our goal is to focus on growing our clubs program with the aim of getting it into every high school in the US.
 As we grow, we expect to throw events, competitions, and do larger partnerships to make sure we're maximizing our reach